MoepyaCode/Node-Dino-Park/README.md

 ---

-### Event Management (EventController)
+### Event Management

 Manage events related to dinosaurs and zones.
+This is managed by `EventController`

 | Method | Endpoint                              | Description                                    |
 | ------ | ------------------------------------- | ---------------------------------------------- |